8 Proven Steps to Build Your Author Platform

 Anything you can think of that draws attention to you will help you build your author platform, provided it is the right kind of attention.

-Contact us!
 We’re Barry Fox and Nadine Taylor, professional ghostwriters and authors with a long list of satisfied clients and editors at major publishing houses.

-You can learn about our ghostwriting credentials and process on our Home Page.
-If you’d like more information, call us at 818-917-5362 or use the contact form below to send us a message.
-We’d love to talk to you about your exciting book project!
+For more information, call us at 818-917-5362 or use our contact form to send us a message.
+We’d love to talk to you about your exciting idea for writing a book!